jeremylong/malicious-dependencies/README.md

 * The `analyzer` is a multi-module maven build controlled by a threat actor.
 * The `demo` application is a sample application that could have been written by developers at your organitzation.

+**TL;DR** - the `analyzer` is a compile time dependency, but could have been a build plugin or test scoped dependency, that injects a backdoor into any spring-boot application built.

 ## demonstration

 **The project requires Maven and Java 17.**